7.6. Trace¶

 ETB Trace is available on the following cores:

-• ARM Cortex-A53
+- ARM Cortex-A53

-• ARM Cortex-R5
+- ARM Cortex-R5

-• ARM Cortex-M4 (on only select devices)
+- ARM Cortex-M4 (only on select devices)

 See the below article for more information on ETB itself:

 7.6.4.2.
-Starting Core Trace
+Starting Core Trace¶

 Core Trace is enabled via the Run menu.
 Once you have started a debug session for a device that supports trace, select Run → Trace → Enable Core Trace (or use the Core Trace button in the Trace view) to open the Core Trace tab in the bottom panel.
 When you next run and then halt the debugger, the Core Trace tab will be updated to show a table of the Program Addresses that were captured leading up to the debugger halting.